 MMO: You write about analytics and how your front office incorporated the advanced stats into making judgments and decisions on talent.
 Talk a bit about your utilization of these analytics and when you started to notice such a shift taking place in the game.

 Ned: People view me partially wrong, I might add, that I’m not into analytics and I’m more of a scouting old school evaluator.
 I started out in baseball and it was simple analytics, before computers and companies that kept track of different things.
 That’s really how I got my first, not my first job, but my first promotion and first became a serious contender for upward movement in the Cubs’ organization, was by doing analytics for our manager and another former Mets coach, Jim Frey.
-And Jimmy had done it with Earl Weaver, as a coach in Baltimore, and he asked me, “Can you do this?”
+Jimmy had done it with Earl Weaver, as a coach in Baltimore, and he asked me, “Can you do this?”

-There was only one way to do it, and that was by hand.
-To go back and research hitter/pitcher match ups, lefty vs. righty, different places in the batting order, close and late, runners in scoring position, we kept all of that.
+There was only one way to do it and that was by hand.
+To go back and research hitter/pitcher match ups, lefty vs. righty, different places in the batting order, close and late, runners in scoring position; we kept all of that.
 But we did it by hand, we went back through box scores and play-by-play, and did it by hand.

 It took us a full winter, the winter of 1983 and ’84, it took us a full winter to do it.
 We went back through the Sporting News and back through the play-by-play.
 Here’s Bill Buckner hitting off of Steve Carlton, okay, one at-bat, mark it down, one at-bat.
-And it took us a complete winter to build the pace.
-So I always believed in it, I always knew it had value, I sold it to the hitting and pitching coach, that this does have value.
+It took us a complete winter to build the pace.
+I always believed in it, I always knew it had value, I sold it to the hitting and pitching coach, that this does have value.